 Annual stock-based awards.
 The Company's practice is to make annual stock based awards as part of the Company's overall performance management program.
 In 2013, awards of shares of the Company's restricted common stock were made to Messers.
 Pearson, Gilpin, Corless and Gilligan.
 The Compensation Committee believes that stock-based awards provide management with a strong link to long-term corporate performance and the creation of stockholder value.
 The Company intends that the annual aggregate value of these awards be set near competitive median levels for companies represented in the compensation data the Company reviews.
 As is the case when the amounts of base salary and initial equity awards are determined, a review of all components of the executive's compensation is conducted when determining annual equity awards to ensure that an executive's total compensation conforms to the Company's overall philosophy and objectives.
 A pool of stock-based awards is reserved for executives and other officers based on setting a target grant level for each employee category, with the higher ranked employees being eligible for a higher target grant.
 The Compensation Committee meets each year after the filing of the Annual Report on Form 10-K to evaluate, review and recommend for the Board's approval the annual stock-based award design, level of award and prospective grant date of such award for each named executive officer and the Chief Executive Officer.
-For promotions or new hires, the Compensation Committee approves the award in advance of the grant date, and the stock-based grant is awarded on the determined date at the Company's closing market price per share.
+For promotions or new hires, the Company's closing market price per share.